krestfield/docs/pki/create_a_pfx.md

 You will be prompted to choose the CA to send the request to

 The certificate will be issued.
 Download this to the same location as the .inf file.
-E.g. ``.\cert.cer``
+E.g. ``cert.cer``

 <br>